pra-sen-jit/MSME-Portfolio/README.md

   - Check credentials in .env
   - Ensure MySQL user has proper privileges
 - Clear npm cache and reinstall dependencies if installation fails

+## 👨‍💼 Project Context
+This platform was built as part of an internship project in collaboration with:
+- NASSCOM (National Association of Software and Service Companies)
+- Ministry of Micro, Small & Medium Enterprises(MSME), Government of West Bengal It aims to empower local artisans by bringing traditional craftsmanship into the digital economy.